Elswick railway station: History

+J and W Simpson of North Shields began construction in 1888.
 The station opened on 2 September 1889 and was located on the south side of Scotswood Road, about 100 yards east of the junction with William Armstrong Drive.
 It was built at the western end of Armstrong's huge Elswick Works site, its workforce (exceeding 11,000 by 1900) providing a significant proportion of the station's traffic.
 By 1889 the operating company was the North Eastern Railway which had absorbed the Newcastle and Carlisle in July 1862.
 The North Eastern Railway from about 1875 until the early-20th century built a number of stations with island platforms and/or over-track station buildings, and Elswick had both features.
 Its 25 ft-wide island platform had a lengthy glazed awning supported by iron columns and spandrels with the Star of David motif – as at Heaton (1887).
 The timber-built offices were above the up line.
 In 1895 Elswick issued more tickets than other Carlisle line intermediate stations, except Blaydon.

 In June 1962, the awnings and over-track building were demolished.
 The station closed on 2 January 1967, and the platform was swiftly demolished.
 Track realignment removed all trace of the station.

 On 4 October 1982 passenger services ceased to use the Newcastle – Scotswood – Blaydon route.
 Trains were diverted from Newcastle West Junction over King Edward Bridge, then via Norwood Junction and Dunston to Blaydon.
 Tracks were removed from Scotswood Bridge and eastward beyond Elswick, leaving only a one-mile siding from Newcastle.